arneg/GJAlloc/README.md

 ## Usage in C++

-  GJAlloc comes with std:allocator compatible template definitions.
+  GJAlloc comes with `std::allocator` compatible template definitions.
 It can allocate one chunk at a time only (for use in `std::list`, `std::set` and `std::map`).